thor-com-se/certificates/Front-End Developer/Advanced React/JSX and testing/notes.md

       - "Single-argument" HOCs convert an input component to an enhanced output component, which makes them easy to compose together such as in `compose(withAddedFunctionality, withEnhancement, connect(selector))`, which can then be used with an input component to enhance its functionality
     - HOC should not be declared in the scope of a component, as the enhanced component will differ between re-renders which forces React to remount and erase previous state
     - React `refs` are not handled by props so they will not be passed through a HOC, but there exists a `React.forwardRef` API for handling this case
+    - It is recommended that HOCs are named starting with `with` and using camelcase, as this expresses the enhancing nature of HOCs
+    - A functional component enhanced with an additional prop through a HOC can access that property through its props object declaration, similar to how `children` is accessed in a functional component
+  - "Render props" is a technique where a `render` prop of type function is passed to a functional component (`<ComponentName render={data => (<p>Information: {data.information}</p>)} />`) and then called with data from inside the component in the return of the component
+    - An example is a component that fetches data based on an input `url`, passes the data with a `return render(data)` call, and then the data is handled in the `render={data => ()}` attribute of the component instance to dynamically render a JSX element